 A quorum is the presence at a meeting, either in person or by proxy, of the holders of the number of shares necessary to transact business.
 Both Maryland (§2-506(a)(1)) and Delaware (§216) provide that, in the absence of a contrary provision in the charter or certificate of incorporation, a quorum shall consist of the holders of a majority of all of the shares entitled to vote at the meeting.
-In Maryland, unless the charter or bylaws provide otherwise, a quorum for a corporation (a) with a class of equity securities registered under the Exchange Act and at least three directors who are not officers or employees of the corporation or (b) registered as an openend investment company under the 1940 Act is a majority of all the votes entitled to be cast and a quorum provision in the bylaws may not be for less than one-third of the votes entitled to be cast at the meeting (§2-506(c)).
+In Maryland, unless the charter or bylaws provide otherwise, a quorum for a corporation (1) with a class of equity securities registered under the Exchange Act and at least three directors who are not officers or employees of the corporation or (2) registered as an openend investment company under the 1940 Act is a majority of all the votes entitled to be cast and a quorum provision in the bylaws may not be for less than one-third of the votes entitled to be cast at the meeting (§2-506(c)).
 Delaware provides that in no event shall a quorum consist of less than one-third of the shares entitled to vote at the meeting (§216).
+Delaware also provides that shares of a corporation's stock are not entitled to vote nor be counted for quorum purposes if the shares belong to the corporation, to another corporation if a majority of the shares entitled to vote in the election of directors of such other corporation is held, directly or indirectly, by the corporation or to any other entity if a majority of the voting power of the other entity is held, directly or indirectly, or if such other entity is otherwise controlled, directly or indirectly, by the corporation; however, a corporation may vote stock held by it in a fiduciary capacity (§160(c)).
+Maryland provides that shares of its own stock owned directly or indirectly by the corporation (other than in a fiduciary capacity) may not be voted and may not be counted in the number of shares entitled to be voted (§2-509(b)).